tj-django/django-migration-resolver-hook/README.md

-With generated migration files using Django's `manage.py makemigrations` command you could run into issues where the generated migration files would potentially be out of sync with remote's master/default branch most CI servers are able to catch this error by running a test based on your local branch merge back into the base branch there by spotting duplicate migration nodes.
+With generated migration files using Django's `manage.py makemigrations` command you could run into issues where the generated migration files would potentially be out of sync with remote's default branch most CI servers are able to catch this error by running a test based on your local branch merge back into the base branch there by spotting duplicate migration nodes.